jesrockr/stm32_f9p_gnss_logger/docs/F9P_CONFIGURATION.md

 - Required Position Accuracy
         User-defined (Recommend 0.7M)

-Please note that STM32 will force F9p to cold-start on each boot, to prevent re-using surveyed-in coordinates.
+Please note that STM32 will force F9p to cold-start on each boot by default, in order to prevent re-using surveyed-in coordinates after moving the base station.
 If you wish to be able to hot-start for rover/ fixed base, you must remove the STM32 tx --> F9P rx

 ## Saving Configuration